rosano/home/content/blog/2024-10-22-where-am-i-scrolling.md

 It doesn't even have to be about shops: I notice my attention on pigeons gathering, car drivers getting into arguments, judgements about people's clothing…

-I say I'm 'scrolling' when I don't realize my attention is bouncing between these things, when the channel changes are the main event
+I say I'm 'scrolling' when I don't realize my attention is bouncing between these things, when the channel changes are the main event.

 There's nothing wrong with having attention on any of those things, but I'm noticing a similarity between how I scroll online and how I jump between things in the real world.